The Clear Edge

 For prospects: We only accept new clients for our core four services.
 This focus means deeper expertise, faster results, and better outcomes for you.”

-Starting next month: Social, email, content, SEO only.
+Starting next month: social, email, content, SEO only.
 No new clients for anything else.
-Current clients grandfathered until contract end.
-The entire team focuses on mastering the core 4.
+Current clients are grandfathered until contract end.
+The entire team focuses on mastering the core four.

 This isn’t reducing our ambition.
 This is concentrating our firepower.”